-Capacity planning and load testing SharePoint Online.
+Capacity planning and load testing SharePoint Online

 This article describes how you can deploy to SharePoint Online without traditional load testing, since load-testing is not permitted on SharePoint Online.
-SharePoint Online is a cloud service the load capabilities, health and overall balance of load in the service is managed by Microsoft.
+SharePoint Online is a cloud service and the load capabilities, health and overall balance of load in the service is managed by Microsoft.

-While the growth is unpredictable for any one tenant in any one farm, the aggregated sum of requests is predictable over time.
+While the growth is often unpredictable for any one tenant in any one farm, the aggregated sum of requests is predictable over time.
 By identifying the growth trends in SharePoint Online, we can plan for future expansion.